anastasiia-popova/data_science_portfolio/README.md

 [![MIT License][license-shield]][license-url]
 [![LinkedIn][linkedin-shield]][linkedin-url]

-This collection showcases an array of data-driven projects that I've developed.
+This collection showcases my recent data-driven projects.
 It is presented in the format of Jupyter Notebooks and PDF presentations.

 ## Content